shaunplee/advent2015hs/README.md

 ```
 ## Lessons learned
 - Haskell is more like Clojure than I originally gave it credit for.
-- HLint is great for fixing Haskell malapropisms.
+- HLint is great for expanding your Haskell vocabulary.